KjellKod/g3log/README.markdown

 ## What G3Log is:
-* ***G3log*** is the acting name for the third version of g2log and it stands for ***g2log with dynamic sinks***
+* ***G3log*** is the acting name for the third version of g2log and it stands for **g2log with dynamic sinks**
 * G3log is an asynchronous, "crash-safe" logger.
-You can read more about it's use here [[g2log version]]( http://www.codeproject.com/Articles/288827/g2log-An-efficient-asynchronous-logger-using-Cplus)
+You can read more about it here [[g2log version]]( http://www.codeproject.com/Articles/288827/g2log-An-efficient-asynchronous-logger-using-Cplus)

 ## Benefits you get when using G3log ##
 1. Easy to use, clean syntax and blazingly fast logger.

 2. All the slow log I/O disk access is done in a background thread.
-This ensures that the other parts of the software can immediately continue with their work after making a log entry.
+This ensures that the LOG caller can immediately continue with other tasks and do not have to wait for the LOG call to fínish.

 3. G3log provides logging, Design-by-Contract [#CHECK], and flush of log to file at shutdown.
 Buffered logs will be written to the sink before the application shuts down.